USS LST-21

-USS LST-21 was a United States Navy LST-1-class tank landing ship used primarily in the Europe-Africa-Middle East Theater during World War II, but also transported British forces from Calcutta and landed them at Regu Beach, Burma.
+USS LST-21 was a United States Navy LST-1-class tank landing ship used primarily in the Europe–Africa–Middle East Theater during World War II, but also transported British forces from Calcutta and landed them at Regu Beach, Burma.

 Construction and commissioning

 LST-21 was laid down on 25 September 1942, at Wilmington, Delaware, by the Dravo Corporation.
 She was launched on 18 February 1943; sponsored by Mrs. Lillian M. Lloyd; and commissioned on 14 April 1943.

 Service history

-During the war, LST-21 was manned by the United States Coast Guard.
-She served primarily in the Europe-Africa-Middle East Theater from August 1943 until January 1946, but also transported British forces from Calcutta, India and landed them as Regu Beach, Burma.
+During the war, LST-21 was crewed by the United States Coast Guard.
+She served primarily in the Europe–Africa–Middle East Theater from August 1943 until January 1946, but also transported British forces from Calcutta, India, and landed them as Regu Beach, Burma.

 1943 convoy duty

 On 27 July 1943, LST-21 set sail from Little Creek, Virginia, for foreign waters.
 On the evening of 13 August 1943, the ship passed through Gibraltar and early in the afternoon of 14 August 1943, landed in Oran, Algeria.
 The trip was made without incident although there were three general quarters during the passage: (1) Once when destroyers were seen dropping charges and lighted buoys to mark the point of contact; (2) when another escort dropped charges; and (3) when an escort fired her 20 mm cannon.